 Most major brands of toothpaste have the same basic ingredients.
-One ingredient we at Contemporary Dentistry are most fond of is Sodium Bicarbonate aka: Baking Soda.
+One ingredient we at Contemporary Dentistry are most fond of is sodium bicarbonate aka: baking soda.
 Why?
 Baking soda is naturally bacteriostatic, which is something that inhibits the growth of bacteria that cause tooth decay (as opposed to bacteriocidal, which kills bacteria).
-The colonies of bacteria that call your mouth home are consantly producing acids which can break down the enamel of your teeth, so controlling this population with baking soda is a great idea!
-We like to customize our suggestions for each patient’s unique situaiton, so here are toothpastes for specific needs:
+The colonies of bacteria that call your mouth home are constantly producing acids which can break down the enamel of your teeth, so controlling this population with baking soda is a great idea!
+We like to customize our suggestions for each patient’s unique situation, so here are toothpastes for specific needs:

-HEALTHY MOUTH, NO CAVITIES: (available at local stores) plain Crest, Colgate, Tom’s of Maine, Arm and Hammer, Mentadent. (available online) Tooth and Gum Paste, Jason, OraWellness liquid
+- Health Mouth, No Cavities: (available at local stores) plain Crest, Colgate, Tom’s of Maine, Arm and Hammer. (available online) Tooth and Gum Paste, Jason, OraWellness liquid

-IF YOU ARE PRONE TO TOOTH DECAY: Arm and Hammer baking soda toothpaste, Mentadent, Tom’s of Maine Cavity Protection toothpaste.
+- If You Are Prone To Tooth Decay: Arm and Hammer baking soda toothpaste, Tom’s of Maine Cavity Protection toothpaste.
 Baking soda for the bacterial control, sodium fluoride for re-mineralization assistance

-IF YOU SUFFER FROM DRY MOUTH: avoid toothpastes with Sodium Laurel Sulfate (SLS) because this can iritate your already dry oral tissue.
+- If You Suffer From Dry Mouth: avoid toothpastes with Sodium Laurel Sulfate (SLS) because this can irritate your already dry oral tissue.
 Tom’s of Maine Clean and Gentle, Biotene, Tooth and Gum Paste

-IF YOU HAVE PORCELAIN VENEERS: Try to find a very plain toothpaste such as Crest or Colgate without whitening, without tartar control.
-The miild abrasives in special formulations can scratch the glaze on your veneers over time.
+- If You Have Porcelain Veneers: Try to find a very plain toothpaste such as Crest or Colgate without whitening or tartar control.
+The mild abrasives in special formulations can scratch the glaze on your veneers over time.